The following steps will help you get started if you are considering investing in or exporting to Mauritius:

 - Trade and Investment Framework Agreement (24 KB) between US and Mauritius

-- Utilize Local Mauritian Resources: Contact in-country business support organizations such as the Mauritius Chamber of Commerce and Industry and the Board of Investment for further assistance.
+- Utilize Local Mauritian Resources: Contact in-country business support organizations such as the Mauritius Chamber of Commerce and Industry and the Economic Development Board for further assistance.

-- Review the list of US Companies operating in Mauritius: A list of U.S. businesses with local or regional offices and franchises in Mauritius is available here (208 KB).
+- Review the list of US Companies operating in Mauritius: An indicative list of U.S. businesses with local or regional offices and franchises in Mauritius is available here (PDF 121 KB).

 Exporting to Mauritius

 The U.S. Embassy in Mauritius is committed to supporting U.S. companies to start or expand their exports here.